 If you now look in the database, you will see that the numbers 1 and 2 were inserted.
 To prove that two transactions were instantiated, take another look at the output window:

 The third package in this series will highlight a transaction that spans multiple packages.
 Specifically, there will be two packages: “TransactionParent” and “TransactionChild.”
 The TransactionParent package will insert two rows into a table and then call the TransactionChild package using an Execute Package Task, which itself will insert two rows into the same table.
 You will then introduce an error in the TransactionParent package that causes it to fail.
 As a result, the work done in both packages is undone.
-Below first screen shot shows the TransactionParent package, and second screen shot shows the TransactionChild package.
+Below first screenshot shows the TransactionParent package, and the second screenshot shows the TransactionChild package.